SumoLogic/sumologic-documentation/docs/search/copilot.md

 ## Example queries

-### Logs for security example
+### Logs for security

 <!-- add micro lesson when published-->

-In the video, Copilot is used to investigate a security issue involving the potential leak of AWS CloudTrail access keys outside the organization. \
+In the video, Copilot is used to investigate a security issue involving the potential leak of AWS CloudTrail access keys outside the organization.

 The video demonstrates how to use Copilot to analyze AWS CloudTrail data, review AI-curated suggestions, refine searches using natural language prompts, and generate an AI-driven dashboard for root cause analysis and sharing.